OpenElements/.github/profile/README.md

 ## Open Elements @ GitHub

-🙋‍♀️ This file will contain information about the open source projects and GitHub activitities of Open Elements.
+🙋‍♀️ This file contains information about the open source projects and GitHub activitities of Open Elements.

 ### Code of Conduct